eocdb/eocdb-webui/docs/source/ocdb-webui.md

-# User Manual for the OCDB Web
+# User Manual for the OCDB WebUI

 The aim of the Copernicus Ocean Colour Databas (OCDB) is to provide a platform to publish ocean related _in-situ_ measurements.
-This tool enables researchers to upload their own _in-situ_ data provided using the the [Seabass data format](https://earthdata.nasa.gov/esdis/eso/standards-and-references/ascii-file-format-guidelines-for-earth-science-data/seabass-data-file-format).
+This tool enables researchers to upload their own _in-situ_ data using the the [Seabass data format](https://earthdata.nasa.gov/esdis/eso/standards-and-references/ascii-file-format-guidelines-for-earth-science-data/seabass-data-file-format).

-The main features of the OCDB database system are rhe provision of the data to the research community with an enhanced search facility.
-Further, data that is uploaded by the researcher will automatically validated during the upload process which includes a report on the validation.
+The main features of the OCDB database system are the provision of the data to the research community with an enhanced search facility.
+Further, data that is uploaded by the researchers will automatically validated during the upload process which includes a report on the validation result.
 The researcher also keeps full control over the submission and publication process.

 ## Search